Skip to main content

 Quick Answer

-Semaglutide, tirzepatide, and retatrutide work by mimicking hormones involved in appetite regulation, blood sugar control, and metabolism.
-Semaglutide targets GLP-1 receptors, tirzepatide targets both GLP-1 and GIP receptors, and retatrutide is being studied as a triple agonist affecting GLP-1, GIP, and glucagon receptors.
-These medications may help reduce hunger, improve metabolic regulation, and support medical weight management when combined with proper nutrition, exercise, and physician guidance.
+Semaglutide targets GLP-1 receptors, tirzepatide targets both GLP-1 and GIP receptors, and retatrutide is an investigational triple agonist being studied for GLP-1, GIP, and glucagon receptor activity.
+These medications may support appetite control, metabolic regulation, and medical weight loss, but the right option depends on health history, eligibility, side effects, lab review, nutrition, muscle preservation, and provider guidance.

-How Semaglutide, Tirzepatide, and Retatrutide Affect Appetite and Metabolism
+How Semaglutide, Tirzepatide, and Retatrutide Affect Appetite, Metabolism, and Weight Loss

 All three belong to a class of medications that mimic hormones in your body to help regulate appetite, insulin, and blood sugar.